Funky-Punky/FPV_SS22_Repetitorium/ocaml/fun_ctions/README.md

    3. Implement combine, which takes to lazies and combines them to a lazy of the tuple of their results

 ## Tail recursion

+> In order to properly test tail recursiveness, you must run these tests with `OCAMLRUNPARAM=l=8000 dune test`

-1. Pull the newest version of the repository and check out our recursive list functions.
+1. Pull the newest version of the repository and check out our recursive list functions (not the ones using `fold_left`).
 Make them all tail-recursive
 2. Take a look at the BST implementations.
 Re-implement inorder, preorder, postorder, and height to be tail-recursive
 3. Implement [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) tailrecursively

    ```ocaml
    type node = int
    type weight = int